Effective Jun 2026 EBLR-linked · Floating Rate

 EMIs begin

-Two paths for handling simple interest during moratorium
+Two paths for handling simple interest during the moratorium

 Option A Lower lifetime cost